UniFirst (NYSE:UNF) Issues FY 2023 Earnings Guidance

-UniFirst (NYSE:UNF – Free Report) updated its FY 2023 earnings guidance on Thursday.
+UniFirst (NYSE:UNF – Free Report) issued an update on its FY 2023 earnings guidance on Thursday morning.
 The company provided EPS guidance of $5.02-$5.37 for the period, compared to the consensus EPS estimate of $7.13.
 The company issued revenue guidance of $2.22 billion-$2.23 billion, compared to the consensus revenue estimate of $2.22 billion.

 Wall Street Analysts Forecast Growth

-Several equities research analysts recently weighed in on the stock.
-StockNews.com cut shares of UniFirst from a buy rating to a hold rating in a research note on Thursday, June 22nd.
-Robert W. Baird reduced their target price on shares of UniFirst from $225.00 to $203.00 and set an outperform rating for the company in a research note on Thursday, March 30th.
-JPMorgan Chase & Co. cut their price target on shares of UniFirst from $155.00 to $150.00 in a research note on Thursday.
-UBS Group began coverage on shares of UniFirst in a research note on Wednesday, May 31st.
-They set a neutral rating and a $185.00 price target for the company.
-Finally, TheStreet cut shares of UniFirst from a b- rating to a c+ rating in a research note on Wednesday, April 5th.
+A number of research firms have commented on UNF.
+JPMorgan Chase & Co. reduced their target price on UniFirst from $155.00 to $150.00 in a research report on Thursday.
+UBS Group began coverage on UniFirst in a research report on Wednesday, May 31st.
+They issued a neutral rating and a $185.00 target price on the stock.
+StockNews.com downgraded UniFirst from a buy rating to a hold rating in a research report on Friday.
+Robert W. Baird reduced their target price on UniFirst from $225.00 to $203.00 and set an outperform rating on the stock in a research report on Thursday, March 30th.
+Finally, TheStreet downgraded UniFirst from a b- rating to a c+ rating in a report on Wednesday, April 5th.

 UniFirst Corporation provides workplace uniforms and protective work wear clothing in the United States, Europe, and Canada.
 The company operates through U.S. and Canadian Rental and Cleaning, Manufacturing, Specialty Garments Rental and Cleaning, and First Aid segments.
 It designs, manufactures, personalizes, rents, cleans, delivers, and sells a range of uniforms and protective clothing, including shirts, pants, jackets, coveralls, lab coats, smocks, and aprons; and specialized protective wear, such as flame resistant and high visibility garments.